catinahat85/BITC-University/tracks/network_mgmt.md

 # Capstone Certification

-> **Note:** Capstone certifications are **not ACE credit eligible** and do not transfer as college credit.
-They are included as career-focused credentials that **build your "Shield"**—backing up your academic credentials with industry-recognized proof of technical competence that employers trust.
+> **Note:** Capstone certifications are **not generally ACE credit eligible** and do not transfer as college credit.
+However they are included as career-focused credentials that **build your "Shield"**—backing up your academic credentials with industry-recognized proof of technical competence that employers trust.

 ### Recommended Capstone (Choose Your Specialization):